 In the open harbour area you will pass the last Danish submarine that was retired in 2005.
 You will also see the modern opera house and get a beautiful view of the royal palace, Amalienborg, from the sea.

-Finally, you will see the world famous little mermaid statue.
+Finally, you will see the world famous little mermaid statue from the boat.
 The statue was made in 1913 by the artist Edvard Eriksen to commemorate the fairy tale by Hans Christian Andersen.
 It is very small.
 The Danes do not think that much of it.
 But internationally it has become a symbol of Copenhagen.
-There are always (mostly Asian) tourists taking pictures of it.
+There are always tourists taking pictures of it.